-This data helps us understand the needs of the people we are trying to house, so that we can be better equipped to help them.
+This data on homelessness helps us understand the needs of the people we are trying to house, so that we can be better equipped to help them.

 It also helps us understand why investing in housing and supports is not only good for the individuals experiencing homelessness, it actually results in overall savings for society.

 If you are interested in reading the full enumeration report, you can find it here.